- How is neuroblastoma treated?

 - A pediatric radiation oncologist (doctor who uses radiation therapy to treat cancer in children)

 Many other specialists may be involved in your child’s care as well, including physician assistants, nurse practitioners, nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.
 You can read more about this in our document Children Diagnosed With Cancer: Understanding the Health Care System.

-Treatment of neuroblastoma depends on the stage of the cancer, the child’s age, and other factors such as the prognostic markers mentioned previously.
+Treatment of neuroblastoma depends on the stage of the cancer, the child’s age, and other =/ previously.
 The types of treatment used can include:

 - Radiation therapy